Cloud atlas: History

-Throughout the 19th century nomenclatures and classifications of cloud types were developed, followed late in the century by cloud atlases.
-The first nomenclature ("naming", also "numbering") of clouds in English, by Luke Howard, was published in 1802.
+Throughout the 19th century, nomenclatures and classifications of cloud types were developed, followed late in the century by cloud atlases.
+The first nomenclature of clouds in English was published by Luke Howard in 1802.
 It followed a similar effort in French by Jean-Baptiste Lamarck in 1801.
 Howard's nomenclature defined four fundamental types of clouds: cirrus or thread-cloud, cumulus or heap-cloud, stratus or flat cloud (level sheet), and nimbus or rain-cloud (see List of cloud types).
-There followed a long period of development of the field of meteorology and the classification of clouds, leading up to 1896, the International Year of Clouds.
-The history of this period is the subject of a popular book, The Invention of Clouds.
-During that time, the Englishmen Rev. Clement Ley and Hon.
-Ralph Abercromby, were influential.
-Both men died before the classification was settled, however.
-Ley wrote a book, Cloudland, that is well known to meteorologists.
-Abercromby contributed a number of papers on the subject, stressing the most important (and then novel) fact that clouds are the same everywhere in the world.
-He also wrote in collaboration with Hugo Hildebrand Hildebrandsson a detailed classification of clouds.
-This was adopted in Hildebrandsson's 1890 Cloud Atlas.

-In 1891 the International Meteorological Conference at Munich recommended the classification of Abercromby and Hildebrandsson.
+There followed a long period of development of the field of meteorology and the classification of clouds.
+In the late 19th century, Clement Ley and Ralph Abercromby contributed to building a classification for clouds..
+Ley's book, Cloudland, was influential among meteorologists, while Abercromby wrote scientific papers on the subject, stressing that clouds are the same everywhere in the world (a novel observation at the time).
+Abercromby also collaborated with Hugo Hildebrand Hildebrandsson to propose a detailed classification of clouds, which was adopted in Hildebrandsson's 1890 Cloud Atlas.
+In 1891 the International Meteorological Conference at Munich recommended the general adoption of Abercromby and Hildebrandsson's classification system.
+The year 1896 was declared International Year of Clouds.

-In 1896 another International Meteorological Conference was held, and in conjunction with it was published the first International Cloud Atlas.
+The first International Cloud Atlas was published in 1896, to coincide with another International Meteorological Conference.
 It was a political and technical triumph, and an immediate de facto standard.
 The scientific photography of clouds required several technical advances, including faster films (shorter exposures), color, and sufficient contrast between cloud and sky.
-It was Albert Riggenbach who worked out how to increase the contrast by using a Nicol prism to filter polarized light.
-Others learned to achieve similar results using mirrors or lake surfaces, and selectively photographing in certain parts of the sky.
+Albert Riggenbach used a Nicol prism to filter polarized light, thereby increasing the contrast.
+Other researchers achieved similar results using mirrors or lake surfaces, and selectively photographing in certain parts of the sky.

 Many subsequent editions of International Cloud Atlas were published, including editions in 1906 and 1911.
-In this interval several other cloud atlases appeared, including M. J. Vincent's Atlas des Nuages (Vincent's Cloud Atlas) in 1908 in the Annales of the Royal Observatory, Brussels, Volume 20.
-It was based on the 1906 International Cloud Atlas, but with additions, and it classified the clouds into three group by height of the cloud base above ground: lower, middle, upper.
+Several other cloud atlases appeared, including in 1908 M. J. Vincent's Atlas des Nuages (known in English as Vincent's Cloud Atlas), which was based on the 1906 International Cloud Atlas, but with additions, and it classified the clouds into three group by height of the cloud base above ground: lower, middle, upper.